- » What type of cover does Pet Insurance provide?

 Yes, in the event that Your Pet requires Veterinary Treatment whilst temporarily in Eire or a Member Country of the PETS Travel Scheme and comply with the requirements of this scheme while you are abroad you will be covered.
 You can find out further information about the PETS Travel Scheme by visiting the PETS Travel Scheme website run by DEFRA.

-Avoid interest by paying in full within 12 months.
+Avoid any interest by paying in full within 12 months.

 Delivery charges and other Financial Services products are not available on Buy Now Pay Later and will appear on your next statement.